Discover how you can use session replay with our hands-on enablement course! Check it out at learn.fullstory.com.

-The FullStory Console view allows you to record messages reported in a customer's browser's console.
-Developers use Console messages for debugging, and when FullStory records Console messages this allows you to see errors that occur "in the wild" so you can see exactly what happened in a customer's browser without needing to replicate.
+The FullStory Console view allows you to capture messages reported in a customer's browser's console.
+Developers use Console messages for debugging, and when FullStory captures Console messages this allows you to see errors that occur "in the wild" so you can see exactly what happened in a customer's browser without needing to replicate.

 Console: The Basics